sylkode/routing/README.md

 # Routing from origin destination file with REST API services

+## Purpose

 This script automatize the requests to online services to calculate shortest or quickest routes form origin to destination.

-The supported services are tomtom and openrouteservice.
+The supported services are [tomtom](https://developer.tomtom.com/user/login) and [openrouteservice](https://openrouteservice.org/dev/#/login).
 They both require a registration to get an API key.
-Their plans can be free or
+They offer various plans, including a free plan.

 It is also possible to install a local version of openrouteservice using a subset of the underlying OpenStreeMap dataset on your area of interest.